What does an EHO Visit consist of?

 Can I Appeal A Hygiene Rating?

-In the majority of cases, 4 or 5-star ratings are issued after the visit but if the EHO issues you an improvement notice or a similar instruction to comply with the law then you must do so.
-If it is deemed necessary to issue a list of improvements a follow-up visit will occur and if you haven’t met the requirements you could find yourself in very hot water and even in court.
+In the majority of cases, 4 or 5-star ratings are issued after the visit.
+However, if the EHO issues an improvement notice or similar instruction, then you legally must do follow it.
+If it is deemed necessary to issue a list of improvements, a follow-up visit will occur.
+Then, if you still haven’t met the requirements you could find yourself in very hot water and even in court.

-In the end, the HMO is not working against you.
-They are simply helping to maintain good public health so, if you are meeting the required standard, you should be just fine.
+Remember, the HMO is not working against you.
+They are simply helping to maintain good public health.
+So, if you are meeting the required standard, you should be just fine.